christianreiser/EEG_analysis/README.md

 Let's do a permutation test to see if there is a significant difference between target and distractor readings.
 First comes a permutation test, where the H0 hypothesis is that there is no difference between target and distractor peak time:
 ![permutation_time](./intersubject_results/permutation_time.png)
-I am very surprised, as the difference at the boxplot seemed negledgeable, but the computet p-value is an amazing 0.000.
+I am very surprised, as the difference at the boxplot seemed negligible, but the computed p-value is an amazing 0.000.
 I guess s.th. is wrong with my application of the permutation test :(

 Permutation test, where the H0 hypothesis is that there is no difference between target and distractor peak voltage: